gagansh7171/ML-attempts/Intuit Workshop/README.md

 2. Rename ipynb_checkpoints to <b>.ipynb_checkpoints</b>
 3. Exploratory data analysis is done in explore.ipynb .
 4. Model selection an testing is done in algo.ipynb .
+5. My model is based on Random Forest Classifier and got 85.87% accuracy